ericaltenburg/cs347/README.md

 # cs347
-Problems for CS 347 - Software Development Process
+Homework and Cruise Control Project for CS 347 - Software Development Process at Stevens Insitute of Technology (S20).